In the past, there has been a disinformation campaign about the melting polar ice caps.

 There is the wildlife factor as well.

-This has severe implications for marine life that dwell in the Arctic and Antarctic along with other animals such as walrus, penguins and seals.
+This has severe implications for marine life that dwell in the Arctic and Antarctic along with other animals such as the walrus.

 Ultimately, the melting ice caps could render many marine and land mammal species extinct.